 “Down syndrome isn't something to be scared of.
-People with Down syndrome want the same things as all of us… they want to be loved and accepted” -- Jessica, mother of 2-year old Dominic.
+People with Down syndrome want the same things as all of us… they want to be loved and accepted.” -- Jessica, mother of Dominic

-Did you know that, according to the National Down Syndrome Society (NDSS), 1 in every 691 babies in the United States is born with Down syndrome, making it the most common genetic condition?
-Even though it is so common, there are still many myths surrounding this condition which affect how we interact with our own neighbors who happen to be individuals with Down syndrome.
+Did you know that, according to the National Down Syndrome Society (NDSS), one in every 691 babies in the United States is born with Down syndrome, making it the most common genetic condition?
+Even though it is so common, there are still many myths surrounding this condition that affect how we interact with our own neighbors who happen to have Down syndrome.

-One myth that many of us who attended public school students can disprove surrounds the segregation of children with Down syndrome in special education programs.
-At just 2 months of age, Andrew was receiving regular visits from a representative of the public school district to do physical, mental and occupational therapy.
-His sister Cindy, who was in high school at the time, recalls how pleasantly surprised she was at the programs available to Andrew and her family.
+At just 2 months, Andrew received regular visits from a representative of the public school district to do physical, mental and occupational therapy.
+His sister, Cindy, who was in high school at the time, recalled how pleasantly surprised she was at the programs available to Andrew and her family.

-Now 25 years old, Andrew has successfully completed a work-life training program through the Omaha Public School System and recently moved into a group house.
-Speaking of her younger brother and his love for movies, Cindy mentions how his job at the local AMC Theater is a “dream come true”.
-She talks about the large number of fellow movie lovers who stop and take the time to interact with him, which means a lot.
+Now an adult, Andrew successfully completed a work-life training program through the Omaha Public School System.
+Speaking of her younger brother and his love for movies, Cindy mentioned how his job at the local AMC Theater was a “dream come true.”
+Many fellow movie lovers stop and take the time to interact with Andrew, which means a lot.

 “People with Down syndrome know they’re different,” said Cindy.
 “Their only expectation is that people treat them with the respect that they deserve.”